-Financial assets comprise of FVTPL investments, loans and receivables, certain portion trade and other receivables, derivative financial instruments and bank balances.
+Financial assets comprise of FVTPL investments, loans and receivables, certain portion of trade and other receivables, derivative financial instruments, bank balances and cash.
 Financial liabilities comprise of import loans, certain portion of trade and other payables, lease liabilities and derivative financial instruments.